benkaan001/WeatherCAST/readme.md

 *  The user is asked to enter a city name into the input field, which persists in the search history section under the search input field.

-*  Once user enters a valid city name, current weather conditions for that city along with the city name, the date, an icon representation of the current weather condition, the temperature, the feels-like temprature, the humidity, and the wind speed values display.
+*  Once the user enters a valid city name, current weather conditions for that city along with the city name, the date, an icon representation of the current weather condition, the temperature, the feels-like temprature, the humidity, and the wind speed values display.

 * Addtionally, the user is presented with a 5-day forecast that displays the date, an icon representation of weather conditions, and the values of the temperature, the feels-like temprature, the wind speed, and the humidity.